lks/wordpress-lks/README.md

-WP Theme based on Foundation framework and bones theme.
+WP Theme based on Foundation framework and Bones theme.